mathieuancelin/react-state-validator/readme.md

 [![build status][1]][2]

-A simple API to validate your React components state has it evolves
+A simple API to validate your React components state as it changes in time

 ```
 npm install react-state-validator